 Update: On December 1st, my Lionel Entenmann's Commemorative vat car in O-gauge arrived at my front door.
 The packaging was not the standard Lionel orange box with blue printing but rather an homage to a box of Entenmann's donuts:

 Very clever. (posted 4/6/12 and 12/4/12, permalink)

 Toyland Revisited: Recently, I was re-reading an excellent book, 'All Aboard,' the story of Lionel trains.
 This 1981 tome pointed out that Lionel's sales peaked in 1953 at $32.9 million/year.
 And declined quickly; by 1958, annual sales had dropped to $14.4 million.
 That was the first year since the depression that Lionel was unprofitable.
 While the author gives his reasons why Lionel declined in popularity, I have my own thoughts.

 First of all, Lionel trains were expensive.
-In the 1951 Sears catalog, the lowest-priced Lionel ready-to-run set (steam engine & tender, three cars, oval of track and power supply) was $35.75.
-This was a lot of bucks in those days, probably equivalent to about $7-800 in today's money.
+In the 1951 Sears catalog, the lowest-priced Lionel ready-to-run set (steam locomotive & tender, three cars, oval of track and power supply) was $35.75.
+This was a lot of bucks in those days, probably equivalent to about $385 in 2021 dollars.